Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Conclusion

 \section{Conclusion}

-Since model weights are often more readily available than proprietary training data, we proposed a practical training strategy for the ACR problem that leverages open-weight pretrained models when high-quality labels are scarce.
+Since model weights are often more readily available than proprietary training data, we present a practical training strategy for the ACR problem that leverages open-weight pre-trained models when high-quality labels are scarce.
 We show that students trained solely on pseudo-labels can approach teacher-level performance across seven \texttt{mir\_eval} metrics.
 We further demonstrate that continual learning can improve performance without catastrophic forgetting when the teacher provides sufficiently general representations.
-Under our pipeline, the student ultimately surpasses the teacher, especially on rare chord qualities (e.g., Dim, Dim7, Aug).
+Under our pipeline, the best student model ultimately surpasses the teacher, with major gains on rare chord qualities (e.g., Dim, Dim7, Aug).
 Knowledge distillation improves robustness to noisy labels while preserving adaptability when ground-truth annotations are clean.
 We also find that the wider 2E1D architecture requires stronger KD regularization than the deeper BTC, underscoring how architectural choices influence continual-learning stability.
 A key limitation is reliance on teacher quality: biased or weakly generalizable teacher representations can transfer these shortcomings to the student.
-Future work will explore stronger teachers, ensembles of multiple teachers, scaling to additional unlabeled corpora, and extending the framework to related MIR tasks such as beat tracking and key estimation.
+Future work will explore stronger teacher models and model architectures, ensembles of multiple teachers, scaling to additional unlabeled corpora, and extending the framework to related MIR tasks such as beat tracking and key estimation.